-What is the You Be The Chemist Challenge?
+What is the CEF You Be The Solution Challenge™?

-The You Be The Chemist Challenge is a fun, free STEM-based competition for students in grades 5-8.
+The Challenge is a fun, free STEM-based competition for students in grades 5-8.
 Students participate in teams of 3-4.
+Learn more here.

 Is there a fee?